 As a chemical manufacturer, one of the most important aspects of compliance is appropriate labeling.
 With an industrial label printer, companies can assume total control over the information and images that appear on chemical labels.
 Giving them greater autonomy to adapt to changing regulations.
 Safer States, an environmental health coalition, reports that lawmakers in 28 states will likely propose.
 Changes this year to the way certain chemicals are handle and represente.

-Some chemicals that scientists and environmental advocates believe pose a threat to health and safety may be phased out, while others may receive a stricter set of rules for use and application.
+Some chemicals that scientists and environmental advocates believe pose a threat to health and safety may be phase out, while others may receive a stricter set of rules for use and application.
 One of the major concerns Safer States says could be addressed is the use of flame-retardant materials that may be toxic.

 Custom label printing allows companies to control their label strategy without the delay and imprecision of working through third parties.
 Contact us today to learn more about industrial label printers.